 - Regions & Topics

 - All Publications

 A nation must think before it acts.

-Samuel Helfont is a Senior Fellow in the Foreign Policy Research Institute’s Program on the Middle East, and an Assistant Professor of Strategy and Policy at the Naval War College program at the Naval Postgraduate School in Monterey, CA. His research focuses on international politics of the Middle East, especially Iraq and the Iraq Wars.
-Helfont is the author of Compulsion in Religion: Saddam Hussein, Islam, and the Roots of Insurgencies in Iraq (Oxford University Press, 2018), Yusuf Al-Qaradawi: Islam and Modernity (The Moshe Dayan Center/Tel Aviv University Press, 2009); and the FPRI monograph, The Sunni Divide: Understanding Politics and Terrorism in the Arab Middle East.
-He has written widely in publications such as Foreign Affairs, The Middle East Journal, Orbis, The New Republic, The American Interest, and The Jewish Review of Books, among others.
-For more information, see www.SamuelHelfont.com
+Samuel Helfont is a Senior Fellow in the Foreign Policy Research Institute’s Middle East Program, and an Assistant Professor of Strategy and Policy in the Naval War College program at the Naval Postgraduate School in Monterey, California.
+He is the author of Iraq against the World: Saddam, America, and the Post-Cold War Order (Oxford University Press, 2023), and Compulsion in Religion: Saddam Hussein, Islam, and the Roots of Insurgencies in Iraq (Oxford University Press, 2018).
+His work has been published by Foreign Affairs, The International History Review, The Middle East Journal, Texas National Security Review, Orbis, The Washington Post, The New Republic, The American Interest, and War on the Rocks, among other outlets.

 Helfont holds a PhD in Near Eastern Studies from Princeton University.
 Prior to moving to Monterey, he completed a three-year post-doctoral lectureship at the University of Pennsylvania.
 In addition to this academic background, Helfont served as an intelligence officer in the US Navy and Navy Reserve.
 An Iraq War veteran, he completed deployments both afloat and ashore in the Middle East.
 For more see: www.SamuelHelfont.com.